sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/indexing.md

 ### Sourcegraph Enterprise

-To generate an index for your codebase and enable codebase-aware answers for Cody, your Site Admins must complete the following:
+To generate an index for your codebase and enable codebase-aware answers for Cody, your site admin must complete the following:

 - [Configure Code Graph Context](https://docs.sourcegraph.com/cody/explanations/code_graph_context) for your Sourcegraph instance
 - [Enable Cody for your Sourcegraph instance](../enabling_cody_enterprise.md#step-1-enable-cody-on-your-sourcegraph-instance)